Conzel/conzel.github.io/_pages/about.md

 permalink: /about/
 title: "About me"
 ---
-I am Alexander Conzelmann and currently working on my Masters in Computer Science at the University of Tübingen.
+I am Alexander Conzelmann and currently working on my Master's Degree in Computer Science at the University of Tübingen.
 My favorite topics are Software Engineering and Machine Learning – and especially the marriage of them is challenging and promising at the same time.
 I created this page to [showcase some of my favorite projects](/projects) – the goal is always to write clean, elegant and highly performant code demonstrating some interesting techniques.
 All my work can